see-for-yourself/bgdv-book/_posts/2024-10-15-chapter1_turtle.md

 t.mainloop()
 ```

-In order to make enough space on the turtle screen to fit all the drawing steps, we set the turtle screen's width and height at the top of the program.
+To make enough space on the turtle screen to fit all the drawing steps, we set the turtle screen's width and height at the top of the program.
 The `teleport()` function is used to move the starting point to some distance on the lower left of the screen.
-Depending on your computer, these parameters can be adjusted to fit the visualizaton inside the turtle screen.
+Depending on your computer, these parameters can be adjusted to fit the visualization inside the turtle screen.

 One enhancement is to add a trajectory line that connects the points at the end of each month (see Figure 1.3 bottom).
-We leave this as an execise (Ex.1.2).
+We leave this as an exercise (Ex.1.2).
 Looking at the figures, we see a "flattening" of the cases, followed by a sharp rise, and then much fewer cases and vaccinations at the end of the dataset period on the right.
 This may lead the curious to search for explanations for the sharp rise, and learn about different Covid-19 variants and their transmissibility, about seasonal effects, etc. As for the association between the vaccinations and the cases, there may be many factors involved and it would be better to defer the interpretations to the experts.

 ## 1.3 Example: Climate Stripes

 To raise awareness about climate change, compelling data visualizations have been designed for viewing by the general public.
 These info graphics have been widely used in print and online media and displayed in public spaces.
 One famous example is the _Climate Spiral_, which was featured in opening ceremonies of the Olympics in 2016.
 The Climate Spiral was developed by Ed Hawkins, who also designed the _Climate Stripes_ (or _Warming Stripes_); these visualize global warming over time [5, 6].

 We can use Python turtle graphics to draw Climate Stripes and Climate Spirals.
 Figure 1.4 shows a Climate Stripes visualization drawn with turtle using the code below.
-The result looks similar to the Climate Stripes in [5].
+The result looks like the Climate Stripes in [5].
 Climate Spirals will be covered in a later chapter on radial plots.

 ![Figure 1.4](/bgdv-book/assets/images/book/climate-stripes_wl-2x80_cmap-RdBu_v01-c_crop.png)
 _Figure 1.4.
 Climate Stripes from 1880 to 2020, rendered with a diverging blue-red color mapping.
 Data Source: NASA GISTEMP  [7]._

 First, we need to get the climate data.
 One source is NASA GISTEMP [7].
 This has Global Land-Ocean Temperature data.
 Specifically, we want the data for the combined land-surface air and sea-surface water temperature anomalies.
 The _temperature anomaly_ is defined as the temperature difference from a baseline period in degrees Celsius.
 We will visualize the data for the annual mean temperature anomalies for the years from 1880 to 2020.
 In the GISTEMP data, the baseline period is 1951-1980.

 The NASA GISTEMP data is available on its website in CSV and TXT format.
-You can downloaded them as files onto your computer and view them using a text editor.
+You can download them as files onto your computer and view them using a text editor.
 Later, we will show how to read and extract selected data from CSV files using Python.
 Here, the temperature anomaly values (in 1/100 degrees Celsius) from 1880 to 2020 have been extracted and put into a Python list, under the import declarations:

 ```python
 import turtle as t